emqx/emqx-operator/docs/en_US/tasks/configure-emqx-blueGreenUpdate.md

 ### Trigger EMQX Operator to Perform Blue-Green Upgrade

-Modifying any content of the `.spec.template` field of the EmqxEnterprise object will trigger EMQX Operator to perform a blue-green upgrade.
-In this article, we trigger the upgrade by modifying the EMQX Container Name, and users can modify it according to their actual needs.
+- Modifying any content of the `.spec.template` field of the EmqxEnterprise object will trigger EMQX Operator to perform a blue-green upgrade

+> In this article, we trigger the upgrade by modifying the EMQX Container Image, and users can modify it according to their actual needs.

 ```bash
 kubectl patch EmqxEnterprise emqx-ee --type='merge' -p '{"spec": {"template": {"spec": {"emqxContainer": {"name": "emqx-ee-a"}} }}}'